eleonoradps/eleonoradps.github.io/PostMortemVoliday.md

 We had a few constraints for this game :

-It had to be a city-building game
+- It had to be a city-building game
-Playable on PC Windows and in English
+- Playable on PC Windows and in English
-Using what is used in the game industry (Unreal Engine 4, Perforce) With the artistic direction inspired by “The Legend of Zelda : Link’s Awakening Collaborating with Game Art students and Sound Design students Submit the final product April 26, 2022
+- Using what is used in the game industry (Unreal Engine 4, Perforce)
+- With the artistic direction inspired by “The Legend of Zelda : Link’s Awakening
+- Collaborating with Game Art students and Sound Design students
+- Submit the final product April 26, 2022

-Team
+## Team

 For this project, the Programmers team (my classmates and I) were a total of 7 people with each of us having a distinct role :

-**Oleg Loshkin** : Project Manager, Gameplay Programmer, **Solange Schmid** : Game Designer, Gameplay Programmer, **William Pepin** : Producer, Gameplay Programmer, **Marvin Scharding** : UI/UX Designer, Gameplay Programmer, **Vincent Dworak** : Lead Programmer, Gameplay Programmer, **Guillaume Jeannin** : R’n’D, Gameplay Programmer, and I **Lorna Dupuis** : DevOps, Gameplay Programmer
+- Oleg Loshkin : Project Manager, Gameplay Programmer
+- Solange Schmid : Game Designer, Gameplay Programmer
+- William Pepin : Producer, Gameplay Programmer
+- Marvin Scharding : UI/UX Designer, Gameplay Programmer
+- Vincent Dworak** : Lead Programmer, Gameplay Programmer
+- Guillaume Jeannin : R’n’D, Gameplay Programmer
+- and I Lorna Dupuis : DevOps, Gameplay Programmer

 Including us, we were in total 39 people on this project :
-4 Stakeholders,
+- 4 Stakeholders
-6 Mentors,
+- 6 Mentors
-7 Gameplay Programmers,
+- 7 Gameplay Programmers
-7 Tool Programmers,
+-  Tool Programmers
 and other people working in the game industry who helped us and gave feedback to our game.

 ## Project